smudge/decks/railsconf-2022/slides.md

 ### diving into the "demo" environment

 <!--
 START UP THE LOCAL SERVER + BACKGROUND JOBS!!!!

-CHECK FOR MOUSE POSITION!!!
+EXIT SLACK! **CHECK FOR MOUSE POSITION!!!**

 Okay, so let's get started.